-In a right-heart catheterization, your doctor guides a special catheter (a small, hollow tube) called a pulmonary artery (PA) catheter to the right side of your heart.
+In a right-heart cath, your doctor guides a special catheter (a small, hollow tube) called a pulmonary artery (PA) catheter to the right side of your heart.
 He or she then passes the tube into your pulmonary artery.
 This is the main artery that carries blood to your lungs.
 Your doctor observes blood flow through your heart and measures the pressures inside your heart and lungs.

-Possible risks associated with a right-heart catheterization include:
+Possible risks of right-heart cath include:

 - Bruising of the skin at the site where the catheter is inserted

 - Excessive bleeding because of puncture of the vein during catheter insertion

 - Partial collapse of your lung if your neck or chest veins are used to insert the catheter

 - Abnormal heart rhythms, such as ventricular tachycardia (fast heart rate in your lower heart chambers)